The Second Order 2D Behaviors of a 3D Bose Gases in the Gross-Pitaevskii Regime: Abstract

 \section{Abstract}

 We consider a system of $N$ bosons interacting in a three-dimensional box endowed with periodic boundary condition that is strongly confined in one direction such that the normalized thickness of the box $d\ll1$.
 We assume particles to interact through a repulsive, radially symmetric and short-range interaction potential with scattering length scale $a\ll d$.
 We present a comprehensive study of such system in the Gross-Pitaevskii regime, up to the second order ground state energy, starting from proving optimal Bose-Einstein condensation results which were not previously available.
 The fine interplay between the parameters $N$, $a$ and $d$ generates three regions.
 Our result in one region on the one hand, is compatible with the classical three-dimensional Lee-Huang-Yang formula.
 On the other hand, it reveals a new mechanism exhibiting how the second order correction compensates and modifies the first order energy, which was previously thought of as containing a jump, and thus explains how a three-dimensional Bose gas system smoothly transits into two-dimensional system.
-Moreover, delving into the analysis of this new mechanism exclusive to the second order, we discover a dimensional coupling correlation effect, deeply buried away from the expected 3D and quasi-2D renormalizations, and calculate a new second order correction to the ground state energy.
+Delving into the analysis of this new mechanism exclusive to the second order, we discover a dimensional coupling correlation effect, deeply buried away from the expected 3D and quasi-2D renormalizations, and calculate a new second order correction to the ground state energy.
+This mechanism proves mathematically the effect of confinement mode coupling also called confinement-induced resonances in theoretical physics.